The Most Stunning Places to Visit in Malaysia

 Recommended by Aurelia | Daily Travel Pill

-This beautiful island, situated in the northern part of Malaysia is an incredible destination to visit.
+This beautiful island, situated in the northern part of Malaysia is one of the most incredible places to visit in Malaysia.
 Endless beaches with white sand and tall palm trees are waiting for you here!
 Every corner of this island is simply postcard-perfect.

 Langkawi is well known for snorkeling and island hopping but there are many other things to do too.
 You can visit the Langkawi Sky Bridge which offers the most beautiful views over the island.
 Alternatively,

 To get to Langkawi, you can take the fast boat for a few hours from Penang.
-I recommend spending at least three days here.
+I recommend spending at least two days in Langkawi.
 You will be amazed by the beautiful beaches and the island’s incredible natural beauty.
 While you’re in Langkawi, don’t hesitate to try the seafood.
 Simply delicious!

 Recommended by Ann | The Road Is Life